 I’m in desperate need to keep my house quiet during nap time.
 So I came up with this version of a No-Sew Door Muff and it’s saving my life as my 2 children share a room.
 It’s a great situation for the most part, but my daughter has a horrible habit of slamming the bedroom door when my youngest is mid-nap.
-This happened two weeks ago, which resulted in my son completely breaking his crib.
-I know.
-So, one of my readers suggested that I make a door muff.
-If you’re in a similar situation you’re probably thinking Such a thing exists?
+One of my readers suggested that I make a door muff.
+If you’re in a similar situation you’re probably thinking… Such a thing exists?
 How did I not know this?!

 After a quick search on Pinterest, I found an easy sew version with ribbons.
 It’s cute, but maybe a bit too advance for non-sewists?
 I like to sew, but I also like to create items for the home that don’t require any sewing, love me a good no-sew project.
 So the wheels started turning.
 Inspired by the sewn muff tutorial and the fashionable La Pochette clutch, I made one with items I had on-hand in under 10 minutes.
 You can make yours lickety-split and without sewing, either!
 Read more for the tutorial.

 - 16″ 1/2 inch elastic